-This case study outlines a collaborative project between Highland Access Ltd and Airtech Integrity Ltd to carry out coating inspections on an offshore wind farm in Scotland for DEME.
+This case study outlines a collaborative project between Highland Access Ltd and Airtech Integrity Ltd to carry out coating inspections on an offshore wind farm in Scotland.
 Utilising advanced drone technology, the project brought both efficiency and innovation to the maintenance of offshore energy infrastructures.

 Location: Offshore wind farm, Scotland